2012 Atlanta Falcons season: Week 10: at New Orleans Saints

 The Falcons traveled to New Orleans to take on their longtime rival Saints.
 They drew first blood as Mike Johnson got a 1-yard touchdown pass from Matt Ryan to take a 7–0 lead.
 They then increased their lead to make the score 10–0 off of a Matt Bryant field goal from 37 yards out.
 The Saints got on the board as Chris Ivory ran for a 56-yard touchdown to make the score 10–7.
 In the 2nd quarter, the Saints took the lead as Drew Brees found Jimmy Graham for a 29-yard pass to make the score 14–10.
 Then the Falcons retook the lead as Tony Gonzalez caught a 6-yard pass from Matt Ryan to move ahead 17–14.
 The Saints moved back into the lead as Brees found Graham again on a 14-yard pass for a 21–17 halftime lead.
 After the break, the Saints went back to work as Brees found Marques Colston on a 7-yard pass to move ahead 28–17.
 The Falcons drew within 4 points with Gonzalez's 6-yard pass from Ryan to make the score 28–24 for the only score of the 3rd quarter and then Bryant kicked another field goal to make the score 20-yard field goal for a 28–27.
 However, the offense was then overpowered as the Saints scored their only points of the half off of Garrett Hartley's 31-yard field goal to make the final score 31–27.

 With the loss, the Falcons dropped to 8–1.

 Tony Gonzalez became the first tight end in NFL history to have 100 receiving touchdowns.

 Week 11: vs. Arizona Cardinals

 With the close win, the Falcons improved to 9–1 giving them their 5th straight winning season.
+The Falcons are the most recent team to win a regular season game with a -5 turnover differential (the 2022 Jaguars defeated the 2022 Chargers in the Wild Card Round of the playoffs in this scenario).
+This was the last time a team won with their quarterback throwing 5 interceptions until the 2024 Lions defeated the 2024 Texans in that scenario.